-For more than twenty trading days during thirty consecutive trading days ended December 31, 2021, the last reported sale price of our common stock exceeded 130% of the conversion price of the convertible senior notes.
-As a result, the convertible senior notes were convertible at the option of the holders, and the \$199.7 million carrying amount of the convertible senior notes remains classified as a short-term liability as of December 31, 2021.
-We have the ability to settle the convertible notes in cash, shares of our common stock, or a combination of cash and shares of our common stock at our own election.
+During the period ended December 31, 2022, the conditions allowing holders of the Convertible Notes to convert were not met.
+Therefore, the Convertible Notes were classified as long-term debt on the consolidated balance sheet as of December 31, 2022.
+We have the ability to settle the Convertible Notes in cash, shares of our common stock, or a combination of cash and shares of our common stock at our own election.